OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 Additional resources are automatically provisioned when sufficient pressure is applied to the cluster.
 Then, as work is completed and the pods terminate, the additional resources are returned to the cluster.

-This reduces the running and maintenance costs associated with maintaining a fleet of physical (or virtual) worker machines.
+This reduces the running and maintenance costs associated with a fleet of physical (or virtual) worker machines.

 ## Is this for you?
-Octopus Deploy provides a number of ways for you to provide Worker compute resources:
+Until now, resources required for workers could come from a variety of places:

-1. Taking it directly from your Octopus Server instance
+1. Directly from your Octopus Server instance
    i.
 It is a great place to start and acceptable for smaller installations but can be limiting in large systems
-2. If cloud-hosted, you may be using the Dynamic Workers supplied in the cloud
+2. If cloud-hosted, you may be using the Dynamic Workers supplied by the Octopus Deploy cloud platform
 3. Self-managed VMs or physical machines.

-The Kubernetes worker may not reduce complexity for the first groups.
+The Kubernetes worker may not reduce complexity for the first two groups.
-Group 3 is likely to see significant benefits through reduced worker management.

-So, if you're in group 3, you may find that the Kubernetes worker allows you to replace a fleet of worker machines with a single Kubernetes Worker that will scale with your workloads.
+But, if you're in group 3, you may find that the Kubernetes worker allows you to replace a fleet of worker machines with a single Kubernetes Worker that will scale with your workloads.

 You don't need to deploy to Kubernetes or be an expert Kubernetes user to benefit from the Kubernetes worker.